Petrovski/BlogProject/README.md

 # BlogProject

-A blog project made using laravel
+A quick Blog project made using Laravel